 1. In traditional Indian society brahman refers to the caste of priests, ksatriya the caste of warriors and such·a the caste of ordinary people.
 The untouchables are people of the lowest caste who traditionally are not allowed to physically touch people of other castes.

-Part One By Lori Zimring De Mori
+By Lori Zimring De Mori

 On a quiet summer morning in the French countryside near the village of Thenac, several hundred people sit patiently in the boxy, light-filled room which serves as Upper Hamlet’s main meditation hall in Plum Village.
 Children are at the front—some squirming, some with their heads in a parent’s lap, a few sitting still and straight as little Buddhas-to-be.
 The rest of us are crowded onto cushions, meditation stools, and chairs which spill out of the hall into the summer sunshine.